 What the Bible Does Teach

 The Bible does teach that churches will have elders, and where the Bible goes, we go.
 What chiefly concerns me here is going forward as a church with the understanding that there are two offices (deacon and elder) not three (deacon, ruling elder and teaching elder).
 Given that there is only one kind of deacon and only one kind of elder, I want to explore the “now what?” question.
-In particular, I will show how elders can be integrated into a church constitution, especially the constitution of a Southern Baptist church.
+In particular, I will show how elders can be integrated into a church constitution.

 The Bible Teaches that Elders Handle the Word of God (which was written in Greek and Hebrew)